 AAs have played a role in the major American conflicts of the 20th century.
-In World War II, JAs of the 442nd and 100th became the most decorated unit for its size and length of service in United States military history.
+In World War II, JAs of the 442nd and 100th became the most decorated unit for its size and length of service in United States military

-The Pacific Citizen staff contributed to this article.
-By Associated Press
+The Pacific Citizen staff contributed to this ar-

 Prop.
-8 Baokers Seek Review of Gay Marriage Case
+8 Backers Seek Review of Gay Marriage Case